lukaswilkeer/event-driven-architecture/README.md

 ```

 This way, the system matches for the current testFunc inside test module and send a socket instance with a buffer to be processed.
-On the other way, this causes a problem.
+On a other side, this causes a problem.
 The system cannot handle stream events.

 *Note:* This is a work in progress demonstration.